Skip to content

 3. High readiness enables automation - Operational readiness determines feasibility

-4. Two-axis transformation is high-risk - Sequence carefully (stabilize → move one axis)
+4. Diagonal transformation is high-risk - Sequence carefully (stabilize, then move one axis)

 5. Appropriate security varies by position - No one-size-fits-all

-6. Realistic timelines matter - Challengers need 3-5 years, not 12 months
+6. Realistic timelines matter - Mass organizations need 3-5 years, not 12 months

 7. Framework integration, not competition - SF² guides other frameworks' implementation